bpmolinari/nina/content/family/molinari/murchison/index.md

 By March 1915 it was
 [open again](http://nla.gov.au/nla.news-article233273742),
 with a tricolour flag flying from its flagpole.
-Its publican (and perhaps owner) was one Urbain Martin was a Frenchman.
+Its publican was one Urbain Martin, a Frenchman.
 By later in the year he was selling up the complete contents of the hotel, notionally on the basis that he was a French Reservist and had been called up to serve in France.

 The hotel was taken over (in late 1915 or early 1916) by my grandfather, Dominic, with ownership being a partnership with his brother Bernardo.